 Further, annual income includes income from all family members, even if the family member is temporarily absent from the unit (see Income of Temporarily Absent Family Members).
+Error!
+Reference source not found.

 8.2.1 Annual Income Exclusions

 Income received by all family members must be included unless specifically excluded by the regulations or an approved MTW waiver.
 The head of household is responsible to report changes in family composition in accordance with HUD regulations and HHA policies.
 Some requirements concerning excluded income depend on the household member.
 The chart below summarizes how household composition affects income determinations.